Shanghai JuJu Sports F.C.

 Shanghai Sh.
-JuJu Sports Football Club are a China League Two club.
-They are an association football club from Shanghai.
-The Shanghai University Sports Center Stadium is their home venue.
+JuJu Sports Football Club was an association football club from Shanghai, China, that most recently participated in China League Two.

 History

-Pu'er Wanhao F.C. was established in 2013，in the city of Pu'er, Yunnan Province.
+Pu'er Wanhao F.C. was established in 2013 in the city of Pu'er, Yunnan Province.
 They moved to Kunming and changed its name to Yunnan Wanhao F.C. before the 2015 season.
 After the season, it moved to the city of Shanghai and changed their name to Shanghai JuJu Sports F.C. in January 2016.

 Shanghai Sh.
 JuJu Sports F.C. withdrew from China League Two before the 2018 season and was dissolved.